-Now that you know a little bit about what Weebly is and how it works, we're going to get into how much Weebly.com costs to use.
-Actually, though, Weebly is free!
+Now that you know a little bit about what Weebly is and how it works, we're going to get into how much Weebly costs to use.
+Actually, though, it is free!
 Well, it's free to a point.
 But if you want certain additional features, you'll have to pay for a subscription.
-We'll break it all down for you below, explaining the features and prices of each of Weebly’s plans.
+We'll break it all down for you below, explaining the features and prices of each of available subscription plans.
 That way, you can decide which price plan will be perfect for your website.

 Before choosing a price plan for Weebly, there are many factors you need to consider.
 Think about each of the four points below, and make sure you have a clear vision for the final website you want to produce.

-To recap, you should really think about the features that you will absolutely need for your website, and purchase the Weebly plan that fits those needs most closely.
+To recap, you should really think about the features that you will absolutely need for your website, and purchase the plan that fits those needs most closely.
 If your website can get by with the features that come with a less expensive plan, always begin this way; remember, it's easier to start small and upgrade than it is to start big and downgrade.
-Finally, you should also consider the competitive rates of competitors to Weebly, such as Jimdo.com or Wix.com.
+Finally, you should also consider the rates of competitors to Weebly, such as Jimdo or Wix.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!